-- We ensure that the provision for children with special educational needs is the responsibility of all members of the setting. - We ensure that our inclusive admissions practice ensures equality of access and opportunity. - Children with special educational needs will be supported and have their individual needs met through our SEND provision which will include those children classed as High Potential Learners (HPL). - We use a graduated approach system: assess, plan, do and review, for identifying, assessing and responding to children's special educational needs or disabilities.

-- We refer to Early Years Outcomes (DfE September 2021) to assist in assessing children as a means to inform judgement about the developmental age band within which the child is comfortablyworking. - We provide an action plan with short term targets containing appropriate intervention to achieve the best outcomes for the child.
+- We ensure that the provision for children with special educational needs is the responsibility of all members of the setting. - We ensure that our inclusive admissions practice ensures equality of access and opportunity. - Children with special educational needs will be supported and have their individual needs met through our SEND provision which will include those children classed as High Potential Learners (HPL). - We use a graduated approach system: assess, plan, do and review, for identifying, assessing and responding to children's special educational needs or disabilities. - We refer to Early Years Outcomes (DfE September 2021) to assist in assessing children as a means to inform judgement about the developmental age band within which the child is comfortably working.
+We use the ICAN stages of speech and Language poster to help us assess the children's development. - We provide an action plan with short term targets containing appropriate intervention to achieve the best outcomes for the child.
 We will plan for the four main areas of need: communication and interaction, cognition and learning, social emotional and mental health, sensory and/or physical needs.
-We will keep records of progress for each child and review regularly with parents. - We provide a broad, balanced and differentiated curriculum for all children with special educational needs, including High Potential Learners (HPL). - We work closely with the local area Inclusion Officer, Portage and TOPs (Thomas Outreach Programme) who in turn offer support to families. - We work closely with parents to create and maintain a positive partnership. - We ensure that parents are informed at all stages of the assessment, planning, provision and review of their child's education. - We ensure that children with special educational needs are appropriately involved at all stages of the graduated response, taking into account their level of understanding. - We liaise with other professionals involved with the children and their families, including transfer arrangements to other settings and schools. - We have systems in place for supporting children and families through the graduated approach system, the Early Help Assessment, the statutory Education and Health Care Plan assessment and through the transition process when moving on to school. - We provide resources (human and financial) to implement our Special Educational Needs and Disabilities Policy. - We provide parents with information on sources of independent advice and support. - We ensure that our staff are aware of our Supporting Children with Special Educational Needs and Disabilities policy and the procedures for identifying, assessing and supporting children with SEND. - We actively encourage and expect our practitioners to attend training both in-house and through sold services. - We raise awareness of any specialism the local sold services have to offer, e.g. Makaton training for staff. - We ensure the effectiveness of our special educational needs provision by collecting information from a range of sources, e.g. action plans from graduated approach system, staff and management meetings, parental and external agencies' views, and inspections.
+We will keep records of progress for each child and review regularly with parents. - We provide a broad, balanced and differentiated curriculum for all children with special educational needs, including High Potential Learners (HPL). - We work closely with the local Inclusion Setting Support Officer (ISSO) and will attend support group meetings with them where needed.
+We also work with Portage and the Thomas Outreach Programme (TOPs) if required, who in turn offer support to the families. - We work closely with parents to create and maintain a positive partnership. - We ensure that parents are informed at all stages of the assessment, planning, provision and review of their child's education. - We ensure that children with special educational needs are appropriately involved at all stages of the graduated response, taking into account their level of understanding. - We liaise with other professionals involved with the children and their families, including transfer arrangements to other settings and schools. - We have systems in place for supporting children and families through the graduated approach system, the Early Help Assessment, the statutory Education and Health Care Plan assessment and through the transition process when moving on to school. - We provide resources (human and financial) to implement our Special Educational Needs and Disabilities Policy. - We provide parents with information on sources of independent advice and support. - We ensure that our staff are aware of our Supporting Children with Special Educational Needs and Disabilities policy and the procedures for identifying, assessing and supporting children with SEND. - We actively encourage and expect our practitioners to attend training both in-house and through sold services.

+- We raise awareness of any specialism the local sold services have to offer, e.g. Makaton training for staff. - We ensure the effectiveness of our special educational needs provision by collecting information from a range of sources, e.g. action plans from graduated approach system, staff and management meetings, parental and external agencies' views, and inspections.
 This information is collated, evaluated and reviewed annually.